-The system unit of your computer has four bays (bays are locations for drives) and four card slots.
-On most models, two bays come with drives installed and one card slot comes with an adapter card installed.
-Later, you may want to purchase a drive to install in an empty bay or an adapter card to install in an empty slot.
+The system unit of your computer has six bays and eight adapter card slot/connectors.
+(Bays are locations for drives.)
+On most models, three bays come with drives already installed.
+Later, you may want to purchase a drive to install in an empty bay.

 Diskette drives use the standard diskette advanced technology (AT\) interface.
 Hard disks use an integrated drive electronics (IDE) AT interface.
-This computer supports the American National Standards Institute (ANSI) standard for AT attachment disk drives.
+Your computer supports the American National Standards Institute (ANSI) standard for AT attachment disk drives.

-- Bay 1.
-Holds a 3.5-inch slim drive, such as a diskette or tape drive. - Bay 2.
-Holds up to a 5.25-inch half high drive, such as a 2 diskette, tape, or CD-ROM drive. - Bay 3.
-Located under bay 2.
-Holds a 3.5-inch slim hard disk. - Bay 4.
-Located under bay 3.
-Holds a 3.5-inch slim hard disk. - Right bracket.
-Holds drives in bays 2, 3, and 4. - Power supply.
-Capable of providing 145 watts of power to the system unit. - Riser card.
-Holds the adapter card connectors. - Adapter card slots.
-Openings for adapter cards.
-8
+- 1 Bay 1.
+This bay can hold a 3.5-inch slim drive, such as a diskette or tape drive. - 2 Bay 2.
+This bay can hold up to a 5.25 inch half high drive, such as a diskette, tape, or CD-ROM drive. - 3 Bay 3.
+This bay can hold up to a 5.25-inch half high drive, such as a diskette, tape, or CD-ROM drive. - 4 Bay 4.
+This bay can hold up to a 3.5-inch half high drive, such as a diskette or tape drive. - Bay 5.
+This bay can hold a 3.5-inch slim hard disk.
+5 - 6 Bay 6.
+This bay can hold up to a 3.5-inch slim hard disk. - 7 Power supply.
+Capable of providing 145 watts of power to the system unit.